Today we’re talking about 3 ways to make our time of the month greener/more mindful.

 I’m using levels with this swap because each of the options I’m talking about because they each require a different level of commitment and comfort.
 I think any of these switches are incredibly helpful in minimizing our environmental impact, plus I think they build on each other.

-Level 1: switch to a non-applicator tampon
+Option 1: switch to a non-applicator tampon

 To be honest, I didn’t even know tampons came in a non-applicator form until college!
 I was listening to an episode of the One Part Podcast and the guest said something I’d never realized before: that most of us use whatever feminine hygiene product we got from our moms or friends.
 And she was so right!
 I never decided what products to use, I just did whatever my friends were doing.